data-apis/array-api/spec/API_specification/creation_functions.md

 -   **num**: _int_

     -   number of samples.
-Must be a non-negative integer value; otherwise, the function must throw an exception.
+Must be a non-negative integer value; otherwise, the function must raise an exception.

 -   **dtype**: _Optional\[ TODO ]_